Started from the mud now we here.

 Of course, it also had to taste good enough for me to drink it every day.

 First there was Mate´.
 Through Brazilian Jiu Jitsu I was introduced to Yerba Mate.
 Loose leaves of the Mate tree are packed to the brim in a gourd.
 Hot water is poured over the tea and once steeped, you sip through a filtered straw called a bombilla.
 They say it has the strength of coffee, the health benefits of tea, and the euphoria of chocolate — and they aren’t lying.
 My only issues were that it got really bitter and similar to coffee, the caffeine would become a dependency if you drank it every day.
 Becoming reliant on something for my vitality felt like a weakness which I wanted to avoid developing, but I loved the idea of re-steeping tea throughout the day.

 When I lived in India I fell in love with Chai.
-On every street corner you find the bearded man covered in rags working the various pots and kettles of the golden brown brew.
+On every street corner you find the bearded man working the various pots and kettles of the golden brown brew.
 There’s no to go cups.
 No grande, venti, or talls.
 He pours the piping hot tea consisting of cardamon, cinnamon, ginger, pepper, cloves and other spices into a small glass for you to enjoy in his presence.
 The tea typically has small amounts of caffeine (from the black tea leaf), just enough to induce alertness and the amalgam of spices have been proven to help with inflammation, digestion, and pain relief.
 I became a regular.
 Unfortunately in India the tea had a little too much sugar for my liking.
 Still, I wondered why this Chai experience wasn’t more popular in the States.

 I came home and moved to Venice California.
 With gucci health food stores on every corner and an obsession with podcasts; I was introduced to some new substances that I had to try.

 - Cordyceps (physical performance)

 - Reishi (recovery and immunity)